Menghuan1918/Smartinput-Upscaler/README_en.md

 The project is based on [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) for convenient and fast super-resolution processing of various images/videos.

+# TODO List

+-   Refactor the interface using PyQt-Fluent-Widgets.
+-   Add video support.
+-   Implement batch processing for images.

 # Usage
 Currently, image and PDF inputs are supported.
 You can download the corresponding system version from Releases on the right side, which should be ready to use out of the box.

 ![pic](Pictures/Pic_compare.png)

-`Note that if the source PDF is already clear enough, it may have a counterproductive effect! (i.e., even less clear)`
+Note that if the source PDF is already clear enough, it may have a counterproductive effect! (i.e., even less clear)

+In most cases, the conversion effect of PDF is as follows:

 ![pdf](Pictures/PDF_compare.png)

+## Multi-platform support

 ![win](Pictures/Windows_start.png)
 ![Linux](Pictures/Linux_start.png)